 Living Mindfully was established in 2009 and now delivers mindfulness programmes and mindfulness-based coaching throughout the United Kingdom.
 The company has links with Public Health, Education Departments, Local Authorities, Employment Services, Universities, and Charities.

-The programmes delivered by Living Mindfully include The Living Mindfully programme (5 weeks), Mindfulness-based stress reduction (8 weeks), Living Mindfully in Education (LME), and T.I.M.E (Mindfulness-based coaching).
+The programmes delivered by Living Mindfully include The Living Mindfully programme (5 weeks), Mindfulness-based stress reduction (8 weeks) and T.I.M.E (Mindfulness-based coaching).
 As an NHS service provider Living Mindfully delivers a referral-only mindfulness service across County Durham in North East England.

 As a participating member of the UK Network of Mindfulness teacher trainer organizations Living Mindfully offers the Mindfulness Practitioner Training Programme for those wishing to teach mindfulness.

 The company is committed to raising public awareness of the benefits of mindfulness-based approaches, delivering mindfulness and mindfulness-based coaching programmes to the public, private, and voluntary sector.

 At Living Mindfully, we aim to work in a safe and responsible way, maintaining an active link with current research, and adhering to relevant guidance on the delivery of coaching and training.
 In the absence of a regulatory framework written specifically for mindfulness practitioners, we commit to the principles and guidance set out in the UK Network for Mindfulness-Based Teachers, Good practice guidelines for teaching mindfulness-based courses, and the Association for Coaching Code of Ethics and Good Practice.